hanh-analytics/U_ACCESS/README.md

 - **Balanced Category Usage:** Equal demand across product categories highlights diverse student needs.
 - **Notable Gaps:** The significant difference between shampoo (160 requests) and conditioner (4 requests) suggests an opportunity to raise awareness about available products.
 - **Gender Preferences:** Slightly higher requests for socks and deodorants from women, indicating balanced yet nuanced stocking requirements.
+- **K-Means Clustering Insights**:
+Cluster Distribution: The K-Means clustering analysis segmented the students into 3 distinct clusters based on their product request patterns.
+   - Cluster 1 (High demand for essentials): Students in this cluster showed higher demand for essential products like toilet paper, laundry detergent, and soap.
+This group represents students who prioritize basic hygiene needs.
+   - Cluster 2 (Balanced preferences): Students in this cluster exhibited a more balanced demand across the product categories, with a slightly higher preference for personal care items like shampoo, lotion, and deodorant.
+   - Cluster 3 (Personal care-focused): This group was more inclined towards personal care products, particularly higher requests for items like shaving cream, body wash, and face masks.
+   - Inventory Recommendations: Based on the clustering results, inventory management can be optimized by ensuring stock levels match the distinct preferences of each cluster.
+Cluster 1 may require more essentials, while Cluster 3 may need more personal care products.

 ## **Usage Instructions**